jitsucom/bulker/.docs/server-config.md

   type: "string", // destination type, see below
   //optional (time in ISO8601 format) when destination has been updated
   mode: "string", // "stream" or "batch"
-  updated_at: "2020-01-01T00:00:00Z",
+  updatedAt: "2020-01-01T00:00:00Z",
+  //how to connect to destination.
+Values are destination specific.
+See
+  credentials: {},
+  options: {
     //maximum batch size.
 If not set, value of BULKER_BATCH_RUNNER_DEFAULT_BATCH_SIZE is used
     //see "Batching strategy" section below
-  batch_size: 10000,
+    batchSize: 10000,
     //maximum batch period in seconds.
 If not set, value of BULKER_BATCH_RUNNER_DEFAULT_PERIOD_SEC is used
     //see "Batching strategy" section below
-  batch_period_sec: 300, // optional, default value: 300,
+    batchPeriodSec: 300, // optional, default value: 300,
-  //how to connect to destination.
-Values are destination specific.
-See
-  credentials: {},
-  options: {
-    //(optional) mame of the field that contains unique event id. "id" by default "primary_key": "id",
+    //(optional) mame of the field that contains unique event id. "id" by default "primaryKey": "id",
     //field that contains timestamp of an event.
 If not set, bulker won't treat
     //events as time series
-    "timestamp_field": "timestamp",
+    "timestamp": "timestamp",
   },
 }
 ```